 The best part of Apple’s Certified Refurbished store is that each Mac is fully tested, repaired and cleaned.
 You also get Apple’s full one-year warranty with any purchase from its refurbished store, adding peace of mind to your purchase.

 Another option is Decluttr.
 You can buy or sell various tech items on the site, including Macs.
 All of the Macs listed on Decluttr are refurbished and come with a 12-month limited warranty to help with peace of mind and protect your investment should anything go wrong.

 One thing to look out for on Decluttr is the refurbished ratings.
-That same M1 MacBook Air is classified as Refurbished Very Good, meaning there are some light scratches on the casing but nothing that stops it from working as expected.
-Other devices will be classified as Refurbished Pristine (looks new), or Refurbished Good which has “moderate signs of wear and tear.”
+That same M1 MacBook Air is classified as Refurbished Pristine, meaning it’s nearly as good as new.
+Other devices will be classified as Refurbished Very Good (some light signs of use) or Refurbished Good which has “moderate signs of wear and tear.”

 Amazon sells Renewed products, which includes older Macs.
 According to Amazon, Renewed products have all been tested and proven to work and look new.
 There can be occasional scratches on the products, but nothing that takes away from the core functionality of the device.

 As for a warranty, Amazon offers a 90-day satisfaction guarantee for any Renewed purchases.
 During that time, you can return the product for a full refund or exchange.

 Most of the Macs on Amazon’s site are older, with some more current models sprinkled in.
 For instance, there’s a renewed 2015 13-inch MacBook Air with an Intel Core i5 processor, 8GB of memory and 128GB of storage for $262.40.
 Or there’s a 2020 Intel Core i3 MacBook Air with 8GB of memory, 256GB of storage and a Retina display for $689.